mwilson422/SQLite_Project/README.md

 - .sql script called 'SpatialQueries.sql' for practicing various spatial queries using the created tables.

 ### Process to Create Tables in SQLite Database
-- Installed the OSWGeo4W shell with GDAL libraries (includes SpatiaLite) on Windows and used Homebrew to install on MacOS.
+- For Windows: Installed the OSWGeo4W shell with GDAL libraries (includes SpatiaLite).
+- For MacOS: Installed via Homebrew by running `brew install sqlite` in terminal.
+- Navigate to directory in shell where database will be created.
-- Used shell to create a SQLite database named 'play' using `sqlite3 play.db` and enter SQLite.
+- Used shell to create a SQLite database named 'play' using `sqlite3 play.db` and enter SQLite environment.
 - To get SQLite version number in SQLite use `SELECT sqlite_version();` to make sure evrything is working.
 - `.headers on` and `.mode column` to display tables in an organized way.
+    - Another way of doing this is creating a SQLite conguration file that runs automatically when starting SQLite.
+        - Create using `nano ~/.sqliterc` which will create a hidden file (`.`) in the home directory (`~`).
+        - Then using the nano text editor in the shell to enter the following commands:
+            ```
+            .headers on
+            .mode table
+            .load /opt/homebrew/lib/mod_spatialite
+            ```
+        - And save
 - To load the .sql file use `.read CreateTables.sql` or use the relative/full path to navigate to CreateTables.sql location.
-    - The .sql file will load and initiliaze SpatiaLite
+    - The .sql file will load and initiliaze SpatiaLite (comment this out if make the configuration file that auto loads it)
 - To check that the tables are loaded correctly use the sqlite command `.tables`.
 You should see the three tables created by running the CreateTables.sql and a bunch of other tables that hold the spatial information from SpatiaLite.
 - To check the geometry of the tables just created use `SELECT * FROM geometry_columns;`.
     - This will return information on the geometry column in following format: *table name | geometry column name | geometry type (POINT=1, LINESTRING=2, polygon=3, multipoint=4, multilinestring=5, multipolygon=6) | dimensions | ESPG code | spatial index?
 (0=no, 1=yes)*